yadidya-b/yadidya-b.github.io/_pages/about.md

     * Developing frameworks to predict the spatiotemporal variability of the internal wave field.

 * **Regional Ocean Dynamics:**
-    * **Indian Ocean Circulation:** Examining the unique stratification and wave activity in the Bay of Bengal and Andaman Sea.
+    * **Indian Ocean Circulation:** Examining the unique stratification and internal tide activity in the Andaman Sea, Bay of Bengal and Arabian Sea.
     * **Climate Teleconnections:** Understanding how large-scale modes (like the Indian Ocean Dipole) modulate small-scale mixing processes.

 ### Background